-Answer: First is very high-level planning is done at the project level when you only have a concept because at that time, you don't have many resources or team members to coordinate, and so you make an expert judgment for estimations.
+Answer: First is very high-level planning is done at project level when you only have a concept because at that time you don't have much resources or team members to coordinate and so you make an expert judgment for estimations.

 Then you do it on phase level.
-Phases are as per your organization's norms.
+Phases are as per your organization norms.
 You may have four phases or less/more.

 Rolling wave planning is done at the deliverable level.
-It can be like a weekly lookahead base or even is done daily on foreman levels.
-It could be monthly as per stakeholder's requirements.
-See below for a pictorial view.
+It can be like lookahead weekly base or even is done daily on foreman levels.
+It could be monthly as per stakeholders requirements.
+See the below for pictorial view.

-Question-44: Differentiate among WBS, Work Package, and Activity?
+Question-44: Differentiate among WBS, Work Package and Activity?

 Answer: WBS: Work Breakdown Structure- WBS is simply a decomposition of all the works to complete any project.
 A WBS is arranged in a hierarchy having a clear and logical group.
-A WBS is deliverable-oriented.
+A WBS is a deliverable-oriented.

-Work Package: WP is the lowest level of any work breakdown structure from which we can manage the cost and duration estimation.
+Work Package: WP is the lowest level of any work breakdown structure from we can manage the cost and duration estimation.